-Looking For a New Toyota Prius Plug-in in your area?
+Looking for a Used Prius Plug-in in your area?

 Have you driven a 2013 Toyota Prius Plug-in?

 4 ⁄ 5 stars

 Overall User Score

 As the debate continues over which platform will rule the future roadways—hybrid or EV—Toyota has decided to split the difference and keep everyone happy.
 The Prius Plug-in offers everything you could want from an electric vehicle, with none of the worry of being stranded without an outlet.

 For the Prius Plug-in, the nickel-metal-hydride battery is dumped in favor of a 4.4kWh lithium-ion setup that allows all-electric operation for up to 15 miles at speeds as high as 62 mph.
 While that might not seem like much of a change, keep in mind that the average trip for a U.S. driver comes in at less than 6 miles.
 That means 2 all-electric trips per day without a recharge.
 When it comes time to plug in your Plug-in, 3 hours is all it’ll take to top off from your wall outlet, while the 240-volt home-charging station Toyota provides does the job in just half that time.